urosorolicki/WebScraping-Ananas/README.md

 # WebScraping-Ananas

-Basically web analizer, sends requests to <a href="https//ananas.rs/"a> and gathers much needed data for futher analysis.
+Basically web analizer, sends requests to <a href="https://ananas.rs">and gathers much needed data for futher analysis.</a> and gathers much needed data for futher analysis.

 # How to use it for your website